Ke'Bryan Hayes Player Props: Pirates vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers rank 18th in baseball in home runs allowed (27 total, 1.2 per game).
+- Dodgers pitchers combine to rank 18th in baseball in home runs given up (28 total, 1.2 per game).

-- The Dodgers are sending Syndergaard (0-3) out for his fifth start of the season.
-He is 0-3 with a 4.91 ERA and 19 strikeouts in 22 2/3 innings pitched.

-- The righty's last appearance came on Wednesday against the New York Mets, when he threw six innings, surrendering two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.